 12. Make Medicinal Oils

-I highly recommend that you get a medicinal plant book (Amazon link) for your area and start reading.
-Knowing which plants are healing could go a long way towards your survival!
+I recommend you get a medicinal plant book (Amazon link) for your area and start reading.
+Knowing which plants are healing could go a long way toward your survival!

 You should also consider planting a medicinal survival garden.

-Once you have medicinal plants though, you have to extract the compounds from them.
-That usually involves soaking them in an oil or alcohol and then squeezing them through a fine mesh cloth.
+Once you have medicinal plants, you must extract the compounds from them.
+That usually involves soaking them in an oil or alcohol and squeezing them through a fine mesh cloth.

 That’s where your clothes come in – use the clothing to strain your medicinal oils.